hackerb9/vt340test/README.md

 ### Locator Devices

 The VT340 could be attached to a mouse (VSXXX-AA) or a graphics tablet (VSXXX-AB).
-The tablet could use either a stylus or a special "puck" which was like a mouse with a very precise reticule for clicking on locations on maps.
+The tablet could use either a stylus or a special "digitizer" which was like a mouse with a very precise reticule for selecting locations on maps.
 There may also have been a barcode attachment and possibly a lightpen.
 See: [VSXXXX-CA/CB peripheral repeater][VSXPR].
 Information about the common protocol they spoke is in the [VCB02 manual][vcb], particularly the appendices on the [keyboard][], [mouse][], and [tablet][].

 Hackerb9's vt340 has been tested with a VSXXX-AA mouse as input via ReGIS and Tektronix commands.
 See [locator.md](locator/locator.md).